Irish Slang Translator

 What Is an Irish Slang Translator?

 Irish slang is a blend of Hiberno-English expressions, Gaelic-borrowed words, and street phrases that grew out of Dublin, Cork, and Belfast.
-This irish slang translator converts plain English into authentic ireland slang and works in reverse too.
+This irish slang translator converts plain English into everyday Ireland slang and works in reverse too.

 Ireland has some of the most distinctive informal speech in the English-speaking world.
 Words like "craic" (fun/news), "gobshite" (idiot), and "sound" (great/trustworthy) are well-known irish slang words with deep roots in the country's Gaelic past.